Kunle Dada-Luke: Club career

 In March 2021, Dada-Luke signed with Pacific FC.
 He recorded two assists in his debut season and also caused the winning goal in the semi-final against Cavalry FC (which was ultimately ruled an own goal), en route to winning the CPL title that season.
 On September 3, 2022, he scored his first professional goal against York United FC, which helped him earn CPL Team of the Week honours for the second time that season.
 In January 2023, he re-signed with the club for another season, with an option for 2024.
+In January 2024, the club picked up his option for the 2024 season.

+In March 2025, he signed with Vancouver FC in the Canadian Premier League.

 International career

+Dada-Luke was born in Canada and is of Nigerian descent.
 In October 2014, he made his debut in the Canadian youth program at an identification camp for the Canada U15 team.
 He was named to the roster for the 2017 CONCACAF U-17 Championship, where he made two appearances.